StrangeBeeCorp/docs/docs/cortex/operations/upgrade-cortex-4.md

 ## Step 2: Check the Elasticsearch version

-We can't upgrade directly from Elasticsearch versions earlier than 7.17.x to 8.x.
-Before continuing, we need to confirm that our deployment is running Elasticsearch 7.17.x.
+You can't upgrade directly from Elasticsearch versions earlier than 7.17.x to 8.x.
+Before continuing, confirm that your deployment is running Elasticsearch 7.17.x.

 1. Check your current Elasticsearch version: